-About Authors
+About the Authors

-The Global Wellness Tourism Economy report was prepared by SRI International in agreement with the Global Wellness Institute.
-The study was led by Ophelia Yeung, senior consultant, and Katherine Johnston, senior economist, with contributions from Nancy Chan, economic and technology policy analyst.
+The Global Spa & Wellness Economy Monitor was prepared by SRI International in agreement with the Global Wellness Institute.
+The study was led by Ophelia Yeung, senior consultant, and Katherine Johnston, senior economist.
+The information included in the Thermal/Mineral Springs Economy Research Report originally appeared in the inaugural issue of the Global Spa and Wellness Economy Monitor.